autonlab/tad/README.md

 By either building the docker image or by pulling it from dockerhub, you can load everything pre-configured by simply running the container.
 The easiest way to do this is using the script `samples/docker/run-docker`.
-In general it should be provided with a log output directory and a flatfile data directory (even if you're not using flatfiles; the directories must be specified together) like this:
+In general it should be provided with a log output directory and a configuration directory like this:

 ```
-./run-docker my/log/dir my/data/dir
+./run-docker my/log/dir my/config/dir
 ```

-After running this, the TCP communication port will not be 12345 on the host machine (that is the local port in the docker image but not the port on the docker host).
+After running this, the RESTful communication port will not be 5000 on the host machine (that is the local port in the docker image but not the port on the docker host).
 To find the docker port run something like